Skip to main content

 Surrounded by all the tones of grey in the colour scale

 In a world of nuances of grey lie the two small houses in a particular, extraordinary light: Jøssingfjord and Helleren are surrounded by all the tones of grey in the colour scale.
-Helleren - "Hedlaren" - forms a natural roof and shelter that have been taken advantage of by people for thousands of years.
-Helleren is large - the drop fall measures at its deepest 10 metres.
-The two houses do not have proper roofing- simply because they are protected by Helleren - and this is also the reason why these two houses and this landscape provide a unique and special experience.
-Both houses date back from the 1800s, however large parts of the buildings might be considerably older.
-Most probably, there has been settlements under Helleren from the 1500s.
+Helleren - "Hedlaren" - forms a natural roof and shelter that has been taken advantage of by people for thousands of years.
+Helleren is large - the drop measures at its deepest 10 metres.
+The two houses do not have proper roofing, simply because they are protected by Helleren - and this is also the reason why these two houses and this landscape provide a unique and special experience.
+Both houses date back to the 1800s; however, large parts of the buildings might be considerably older.
+Most probably, there have been settlements under Helleren from the 1500s.
 Dalane Folkemuseum is today the owner and responsible caretaker of the houses.

 Be careful and sustainable

 Helleren belongs to us all, not only the present, but also future generations.
-In its dramatic modesty, the houses under Helleren is one of the greatest cultural memories that with its genuinness tells more about ourselves, our history and identity than anything else.
+In its dramatic modesty, the houses under Helleren are one of the greatest cultural memories that, with their genuineness, tell more about ourselves, our history and identity than anything else.

 The Jøssingfjord

 This fjord is especially known for the Altmark affair that took place here on 16 February 1940.
-The Altmark affair is a event where the German military tanker 'Altmark' was boarded by British marine vessels, and British marines where released from german captivity.
-The Altmark event was used as an argument by the Germans to attack and occupy Norway, as they then felt that Norway's neutrality was then compromised after this event.
-During the Second World War, the name "jøssing" was used to describe anti nazistic Norwegians; with background in the Altmark affair.
+The Altmark affair is an event where the German military tanker Altmark was boarded by British naval vessels, and British marines were released from German captivity.
+The Altmark event was used as an argument by the Germans to attack and occupy Norway, as they then felt that Norway's neutrality was compromised after this event.
+During the Second World War, the name "jøssing" was used to describe anti-Nazi Norwegians, with a background in the Altmark affair.

-The Jøssingfjord is also port of shipment for the business Titania AS that run a mining and cleansing facililty for titanium ore.
-The fjord is also surrounded by steep mountain walls, and ends in a large stone scree.
+The Jøssingfjord is also the port of shipment for the business Titania AS, which runs a mining and cleansing facility for titanium ore.
+The fjord is also surrounded by steep mountain walls and ends in a large stone scree.

 Facilities at Helleren

 Parking on the other side of the river.
 Five minutes walk to the houses.
-During summer season, there is access to toilet and a kiosk with simple refreshments.
-Speak your mind You can tell Dalane Folkemuseum how you feel they should best maintain the houses for the present and for the future.
-There is a guest book in the blue house where you can tell us what's on your mind.
-Please, do use it!
+During the summer season, there is access to a toilet and a kiosk with simple refreshments.

 Accessibility